robertgreiner/email-forensics/reports/standard_supply_ceo_briefing.md

 ---

+**We believe Standard Supply systems are at risk.** We have conducted a thorough forensic investigation and the evidence does not support the conclusions in Standard Supply's initial assessment.
+We are sharing this report because we have information your team has not yet seen - including 21 fraudulent emails and their complete headers - and your other customers may be at risk.

+---

+## Executive Summary

+- **Background:** Attacker impersonated Janet Halstead-Wiggins to redirect >$200K in payments; attack identified before funds lost but attacker remains active as of today
+- **What Happened:** Two lookalike domains used (ssdhvca.com, sshdvac.com); 21 fraudulent emails over 11 days; attacker switched from Microsoft 365 to Google Workspace after detection
+- **Our Investigation:** Analyzed 208 emails with complete headers; tested 5 hypotheses; ruled out Reply-To poisoning, man-in-the-middle, and social engineering
+- **Key Finding:** Attacker knew internal Message-IDs only visible in Janet's inbox, enabling them to thread into legitimate conversations
+- **Why This Points to Standard Supply:** The lookalike domain proves attacker couldn't read Moss mailboxes; if they could, no fake domain would be needed
+- **Status of Moss Systems:** No evidence of compromise found; investigation ongoing; engaged third-party security provider
+- **Spam Attack on Janet:** Janet was spam-bombed after fraud discovered - consistent with attacker covering tracks in her mailbox
+- **Attacker Infrastructure:** Well-resourced; operates M365 tenant and Google Workspace; adapts quickly when detected
+- **Risk to Other Customers:** If Janet's mailbox is compromised, attacker can see all her correspondence with all customers
+- **Recommended Actions:** Investigate Janet's inbox rules, audit logs, sign-in history, and third-party app access
+- **What We're Asking:** Acknowledge ongoing threat, investigate thoroughly, consider notifying other customers, share findings

+---

 ## Background

 Between December 4-17, 2025, Moss Mechanical received fraudulent emails impersonating Janet Halstead-Wiggins, Senior Credit Manager at Standard Supply.
 The attacker used lookalike domains designed to appear as Standard Supply and attempted to redirect payments exceeding $200,000 to fraudulent bank accounts.